hydraulic-software/conveyor/guidebook/docs/migrating-electron-apps.md

       }
     ```

+    This plugin will simply replace the `.zip` files produced by [@electron-forge/maker-zip](https://www.npmjs.com/package/@electron-forge/maker-zip) with the zips
+    provided via the zipPaths config.
+This will make Squirrel install the Conveyor packaged app on the next update.

 === ":fontawesome-brands-windows: Windows"

     We provide an open source utility package to assist in the migration.
 Install this package as a dependency of your app: